-This TM will evaluate the potential options for increasing recycled water use and identify the primary potential end uses of the water for each.
-The goal of increased use of recycled water is to help stabilize and potentially recover groundwater levels in the basin over time.
+This TM will evaluate potential options for increasing recycled water use and identify the primary potential end uses of the water for each.
+The primary goal of increased use of recycled water is to help stabilize and potentially recover groundwater levels in the basin over time.
 Although the evaluation of the specific end uses within the Paso Basin is beyond the scope of this TM, it is anticipated that the computer model for the basin will be used to quantify the amount of water needed over time to stabilize levels in various parts of the basin.
-This information can then be used in the rough screening to compare the proximity of, and quantity of recycled water available at, each point of delivery to prioritize the options as to the highest benefit.
-The purpose of the evaluation of options in this TM is to identify which should be evaluated in the Rough Screening phase and which should be deferred in accordance with specific criteria.
+This information can then be used in the next phase of work to compare the proximity of, and quantity and quality of the water available at, each transfer point to develop strategies to achieve the highest benefit.
+The purpose of the evaluation of options in this TM is to identify which options associated with the use of recycled water should be evaluated in the next phase and which should be deferred in accordance with specific criteria.